hsorby/mapclient-docs/MAP-plugin.rst

 A Step Must
 -----------

- * The plugin must be derived from the WorkflowStepMountPoint class defined in the package mountpoints.workflowstep
+ * The plugin must be derived from the WorkflowStepMountPoint class defined in the package mapclient.mountpoints.workflowstep
  * Accept a single parameter in it's __init__ method.
  * Define a name for itself, this must be passed into the initialisation of the base class.
  * Define the methods